 Parameter scs_node_name

 Туре Text String

 Value A string value that specifies the SCSNODENAME of the emulated HSD50 storage controller.
-The string can contain a characters.
-Possible characters are uppercase letters: A through Z, and the integers: 0 through 9.
-Initially set to the remulated HSD50 controller.
+The string can contain as many as 6 characters.
+Possible characters are uppercase letters: A through Z, and the integers: 0 through 9.Initially set to the name of the emulated HSD50 controller.
 Therefore, the name of the emulated HSD50 controller should follow the above rules.